 Your organisation must satisfy the legal requirement to demonstrate that it complies with the GDPR.

-The Readiness Review provides you with a summary of GDPR as it applies to your organisation (including a view of the proposed UK Data Protection Bill for UK-based companies), a view of your current data and processing based on the interview and a prioritised set of next steps (cross-referenced to GDPR) and a high-level milestone plan.
+The Health Check provides you with a summary of GDPR as it applies to your organisation (including a view of the UK Data Protection Act 2018 for UK-based companies), a view of your current data and processing based on the interview and a prioritised set of next steps (cross-referenced to GDPR) and a high-level milestone plan.
 It also provides an indication of the effort and timescales required for each action and how we can support you in achieving these.

 The action plan covers areas including: